-Helsinki Cathedral, the city's central Lutheran place of worship, stands over Senate Square in the city centre, much as it has for the past 150 years.
+Helsinki Cathedral, the city's central Lutheran place of worship, stands over Senate Square in the center of the city, as it has for the past 150 years.
 The cathedral is a unique sight in Helsinki, with its porcelain white façade and five green domes.
+In Finnish it is named Tuomiokirkk and is known as the symbol of the city.

 Carl Ludvig Engel, who designed many of the buildings in surrounding Senate Square, drew up the original plans for Helsinki Cathedral, though these were altered before the church's completion.
 The cathedral has a neoclassical style in the shape of a Greek cross, and resembles St Isaac's Cathedral in St Petersburg.

-With a stay at the Radisson Blu Plaza Hotel, Helsinki, guests can reach the attractions of Helsinki city centre quickly and easily.
-With just a ten-minute walk to Helsinki Cathedral or 15 minutes to Uspenski Cathedral Helsinki, visitors can get started on their cultural exploration of the city.
+With a stay at the Radisson Blu Plaza Hotel, Helsinki, you can reach the attractions in and around the downtown area quickly and easily.
+With just a ten-minute walk to Helsinki Cathedral or 15 minutes to Uspenski Cathedral, you can get started on your cultural exploration of the city straight away.